AdedamolaXL/NFT-Collection/README.md

   Fungible means to be the same or interchangeable eg Eth is fungible.
 With this in mind, NFTs are unique; each one is different.
 Every single token has unique characteristics and values.
 They are all distinguishable from one another and are not interchangeable eg Unique Art

 - What is ERC-721?
-  ERC-721 is an open standard that describes how to build Non-Fungible tokens on EVM (Ethereum Virtual Machine) compatible blockchains; it is a standard interface for Non-Fungible tokens; it has a set of rules which make it easy to work with NFTs.
+  ERC-721 is an open standard that describes how to build Non-Fungible tokens on EVM (Ethereum Virtual Machine) compatible blockchains; it is a standard interface for Non-Fungible tokens; it has a set of rules which makes it easy to work with NFTs.
 Before moving ahead have a look at all the functions supported by [ERC721](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721)

 ## Build